 By definition, a stuffing is ‘a mixture used to stuff another food’ before cooking.
 While dressing is defined as being a mixture cooked in a pan, outside of the turkey cavity.

 To me the whole debate of stuffing versus dressing is like the debate of to-may-toe and to-mah-toe.
 I grew up eating both ‘dressing’ and ‘stuffing’, but we always referred to both dishes as stuffing.
 Hence the name of this non-stuffing Croissant Stuffing.

 How much croissant stuffing per person?

 On average you will need about 4 ounces of stuffing per person for Thanksgiving.
 If you are feeding a hungry crowd or not serving a lot of sides, you should plan on more stuffing per person.
 However, if you need a rough estimate, ¾ cup (or 4 ounces) per person is a safe approximation.

-If you want to have leftovers, increase the amount to 1 cup of stuffing per person.
+If you like to make extra stuffing for leftovers, simply increase the amount of stuffing to 1 cup per person.

 Can I make this croissant stuffing recipe in advance?

 Yes – kind of!
 Technically, the stuffing can be partially made in advance.

 The sausage and the vegetable mixture can both be made a day in advance.
 Prep, cook and store them in an airtight container in the refrigerator.

 As well, you can toast the croissant cubes and store them in a zip-closure bag at room temperature.

-How long will croissant stuffing keep in the refrigerator?
+How long will homemade stuffing keep in the refrigerator?

 Alternatively, to extend shelf life the stuffing can be frozen for up to 3 months.